 The second component of the protoplasm is the nucleus, which contains the genetic material of an organism and is situated in the nucleus.
-The nucleus contains the ribosomes that are required that are crucial for the protein synthesis in the cells.
+The nucleus contains the ribosomes that are required and are crucial for the protein synthesis in the cells.

 But in the case of prokaryotes, the nucleoid is present in place of the nucleus, wherein all the genetic information is present.
-However, it does not have a nuclear membrane, hence, the term protoplasm does not apply.
+However, it does not have a nuclear membrane; hence, the term protoplasm does not apply.

 The elements that make up the protoplasm are fats, proteins, enzymes, hormones, etc. which are either suspended or dissolved in the fluid component of the protoplasm.

 The nucleus is an important element of the cells.
 It is a membrane-bound organelle that is typically found in the eukaryotic cells.
 Eukaryotes usually have a single nucleus, whereas some cell types do not possess a nucleus (RBC-Red Blood Cells).